 On 18 November the divisional order of the day, issued at 14h10 hours, and preserved in the war diary of Division z.b.V. (soon to be renamed 90th Light Africadivision, the name under which it acquired some fame) does not foresee this, and gives an insight into the first impression of the offensive:

-This was in fact 7th Armoured Division with its three armoured brigades, and no news of the Commonwealth assault on the frontier had yet filtered through to Division z.b.V.
+This was in fact 7th Armoured Division with its three armoured brigades, and no news of the Empire assault on the frontier had yet filtered through to Division z.b.V.

 Many thanks to my friend James for getting this one from NARA for me.